Azure-Samples/iot-reliable-edge-relay/README.md

 ## Contents

-Outline the file contents of the repository.
-It helps users navigate the codebase, build configuration and any related assets.

 | File/folder       | Description                                |
 |-------------------|--------------------------------------------|
 | `ArmTemplate`             | The Arm Template to provision the required Azure artifacts.                        |